Linda Crampton has loved music since childhood. She plays the piano and recorder, sings, and listens to classical, folk, and early music.

 "Wild Mountain Thyme" is a lovely song with both a Scottish and an Irish background.
 Robert Tannahill of Scotland and Francis McPeake of Ireland contributed to the song.
 Tannahill lived from 1774 to 1810.
 He was a poet who set some of his poems to traditional tunes.
 One of his musical creations was called "The Braes of Balquhidder".
 A brae is a hillside and Balquhidder is a Scottish village.
 Tannahill's song was the forerunner of "Wild Mountain Thyme", which was created by McPeake in or just before 1955.

-I love the version of the song in the video below, but the lyrics shown on the screen aren't completely accurate.
+I love the version of the song in the video below, which is why I've included it in this article, but the lyrics shown on the screen aren't completely accurate.
 The person who added them seems to have misheard some of the words.
 The singer says that she is going to pluck flowers (not plug them).
 The singer also says that she will "build my love a tower" instead of build my lover tower.

 And we'll all go together